amberflo/kong-plugin-amberflo/README.md

 [Amberflo](https://amberflo.io) is the simplest way to integrate metering into your application.
 [Sign up for free](https://ui.amberflo.io/) to get started.

-This if the official Amberflo plugin for Kong.
+This is the official Amberflo plugin for Kong.
 Use it to meter the requests handled by your Kong instance and monetize your APIs.
 Check out [our docs](https://docs.amberflo.io/docs) to learn more.

 ```sh
 go install github.com/amberflo/kong-plugin-amberflo@latest